TodePond/TodePondDotCom/wikiblogarden/my-wikiblogarden/no-more-titles/crutches/titles/readme.md

 ## School only teaches you one way

-## There are so many ways to write
+## But there are so many ways to write

 Back to the [wikiblogarden](/wikiblogarden).